monkphin/PokeBattle/README.md

 ## Responsiveness

 Responsiveness testing was performed using Chrome's Developer Tools.
+Where the option to rotate the device was possible this was also tested.
+As well testing simulating devices that have folding screens.
+For brevity, the specifics of rotation/screen adjustment testing will only be called out where issues were seen.
+As it stands, no issues were observed.

 <details>
 <summary>Galaxy Z Fold 5</summary>